This post continues my series of paraphrases of Jonklaas et al’s 2014 guidelines that I left unfinished weeks ago.

 This document already tried to remove a barrier when they responded to the patient belief that desiccated thyroid is more “natural” because it is animal-derived not synthetic and is better because it includes T2 and T1 and calcitonin.

-Expect future ATA efforts to point out that additional “covert socio-ethical barriers” enable a subgroup of patients to believe that T4 monotherapy is making them well.[To be continued.]
+Should one expect future ATA efforts to point out that additional “covert socio-ethical barriers” enable a subgroup of patients to believe that T4 monotherapy is making them well, and prevent them from realizing there are alternatives to T4 monotherapy that might serve them better?

 Jonklaas, J., Bianco, A. C., Bauer, A. J., Burman, K. D., Cappola, A. R., Celi, F. S., … Sawka, A. M. (2014).
 Guidelines for the Treatment of Hypothyroidism: Prepared by the American Thyroid Association Task Force on Thyroid Hormone Replacement.
 Thyroid, 24(12), 1670–1751. https://doi.org/10.1089/thy.2014.0028